-"OHI JOHNNIE, OHI"
+"OH!
+JOHNNIE, OH!"

-In regard to television, I'm beginning to wonder if it really would be enjoyable to see the person perform.

-I've always gotten a kick out of hearing "Wee Bonnie Baker" sing with that baby voice of hers, and have always associated that voice with have always associated that voice with a petite blonde, blue-eyed baby-doll.
-But lo! and behold, Radio Mirror's picture of the Baker gal kind of knocked my little "dollie" in the head.
+In regard to television, I'm begin-ning to wonder if it really would be ning to wonder if it really would be enjoyable to see the person perform.
+I've always gotten a kick out of hearing "Wee Bonnie Baker" sing with that baby voice of hers, and have always associated that voice with a petite blonde, blue-eyed baby-doll.
+But lo! and behold, Raddo Mirror's picture of the Baker gal kind of knocked my little "dollie" in the head.
 After seeing the picture I don't think I can stand hearing "Oh!
 Johnnie" sung in that tone of voice again.-Mrs. J. Dorer, Los Angeles, Cal.